 To find international tax treaties in individual countries, use:

-The IBFD tax research platform Treaty Article Comparison tool enables side by side comparison of complete texts of bilateral agreements or individual agreement articles, such as Tax Treaties (in IBFD these are called Income/Capital Treaties) and Tax Information Exchange Agreements (in IBFD these are called Exchange of Information Treaties).
+The IBFD tax research platform Treaty Article Comparison tool enables side-by-side comparison of complete texts of bilateral agreements or individual agreement articles, such as Tax Treaties (in IBFD these are called Income/Capital Treaties) and Tax Information Exchange Agreements (in IBFD these are called Exchange of Information Treaties).

 IBFD's encyclopaedic Global Tax Treaty Commentaries provides commentary and material on the OECD Model, the UN Model and other models, all tax treaties in general, and the treaty-related aspects of international taxation.
 It contains information, examples and tables on the article or topic in question, as well as hyperlinks to other collections in the IBFD Tax Research Platform, such as Treaties, Models, Country and Topical Analyses, Tax Treaty Case Law, and International Organisations’ Documentation.

-Note that in this database DTAs are called 'Tax Treaties', and other international agreements, such as Exchange of Information Agreements, are under 'Treaties on Administrative Assistance'.
+In this database DTAs are called 'Tax Treaties', and other international agreements, such as Exchange of Information Agreements, are under 'Treaties on Administrative Assistance'.